 But prayer is not merely something we do; prayer is what God does in us.
 Prayer is not just communication with God; it is communion with God.
 As we open ourselves to him, God does the spiritual work of transformation in us.

-Learn how prayer can be a way of living your life.
+Learn how prayer can be a way of living.
 Move beyond words to become not merely someone who prays, but someone whose entire life is prayer in union with God.

 This expanded edition includes a new afterword and an experiential guide with questions for individual reflection or group discussion.